 -The detection range of any gas is not limited.
 The same analyzer can measure several ppm offline, 30% or 100% online

--Integrated automatic gas continuous sampling system and calibration system
+-Integrated automatic gas continuous sampling system used on continuous gas analyzer

 -Integrated fully automatic back blow and back flush system